worldline-go/igconfig/README.md

 <details><summary>Example usage of Consul dynamic listen</summary>

-If you want to listen a key, our function is easily usable.
+To listen a key, our function is easily usable.
 While listening a key, you can restart consul server or close or not even started yet or delete key, it is totally safe.

 Check example to get information: